-Improving physical and mental well-being during these uncertain times should be a priority for us all.
-Working from home can make this even more of a challenge, especially now where households are busier than ever.
+Improving physical and mental well-being when working from home should be a priority for us all.
+Working from home can be challenging, especially now where households are busier than ever.
 One such challenge can be muscular and joint pain, which can be aggravated due to a lack of activity during the day and home workstations not set up correctly.
 Our mental well-being can also be challenged.
 Humans are social creatures so remaining indoors for extended periods without seeing friends and family can be increasingly difficult.

 Research says that how we perceive, understand and worry about pain and other external issues in our lives can lead to the pain becoming exasperated and/or persistent.
 Therefore Physiotherapy can play a key role in maintaining physical and mental well-being.
 We’ve outlined our top ten tips on improving physical and mental well-being while working from home below.
 As always, if pain persists then get in touch with us.
 We’re now offering online video consultations as well as urgent in-clinic appointments.
 You can also now book your appointment online.